elm-guides/elm-for-js/Modules, Exports, and Imports.md

 * how to organize many modules within the file system
 * how to define a module's interface in a way that permits refactoring without breaking downstream code
 * how to use the import statements so you always know where a piece of code came from
-* how to organize tests or examples to not interfere with application code
+* how to organize tests or examples to not interfere with the main codebase
 * the best practices and common pitfalls of writing a large Elm codebase

 This shouldn't be the first guide on Elm you read, but if you've playing around for a few hours and have specific